morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule T10: Assume that there are also inside threats, even inside IT.
 It's not paranoia if they really are after you (or your stuff). - /u/morriscox

 **Rule T10B**: Don't even trust yourself.
 One error and you might cause serious damage or become a security leak. - /u/morriscox

+**Rule T10C**: The new member on your team will send critical sensitive information to anyone who asks without trying to do any verification. - /u/PM_me_your_recipes

 **Rule T11A**: Whenever you have a problem, you will be unable to find a solution until just before the tech you called for help arrives. - /u/Play3er2